scala/docs.scala-lang/_overviews/toolkit/munit-run-only.md

 ## Running a single test in a test suite

-Within a test suite file, you can select individual tests to run by appending `.only` to a test name, e.g.
+Within a test suite file, you can select individual tests to run by temporarily appending `.only`, e.g.

 {% tabs 'only-demo' class=tabs-scala-version %}
 {% tab 'Scala 2' %}